maglietti/ignite3-chinook-demo/README.md

-# Ignite 3 Chinook Database Demo
+# Ignite 3 Chinook Dataset Demo

 A demonstration of Apache Ignite 3 Java API using the Chinook database model.